 It’s official, getting outdoors is good for you!
 And it’s a chance to discover the nature, geology and archaeology on your doorstep.

-Curated by Amgueddfa Cymru – National Museum Wales and hosted by Pembrokeshire Coast National Park Authority at Oriel y Parc Gallery and Visitor Centre in St Davids, On Your Doorstep aims to inspire everyone to explore the nature, geology and archaeology that exists all around us, and enjoy the health and well-being benefits this can bring.
+Curated by Amgueddfa Cymru – Museum Wales and hosted by Pembrokeshire Coast National Park Authority at Oriel y Parc Gallery and Visitor Centre in St Davids, On Your Doorstep aims to inspire everyone to explore the nature, geology and archaeology that exists all around us, and enjoy the health and well-being benefits this can bring.

 Recent discoveries in Pembrokeshire have come in all shapes and sizes.
 Some were discovered in the woods, some on the beach.
 Others were unearthed in back gardens or in farmers’ fields.
 There’s even a building site!
 Many of these discoveries were made by people just like you!